European Association for International Education: Publications

 The EAIE publishes various publications on topics concerning the internationalisation of higher education.

-Forum magazine is the flagship member magazine of the Association, published three times per year, with a readership of circa 2500.
+Forum magazine is the flagship member magazine of the Association, published three times per year, with a readership of circa 3000.
 The first issue of Forum was published in 1999.
 In 2012, the magazine incorporated a thematic approach, tackling one prominent topic within international education per issue.

-EAIE Occasional Papers are published on average once per year and consist of more detailed explorations of a specific topic, published in book format.
-The first Occasional Paper was published in 1992, entitled 'Mass higher education in Europe: implications for student mobility and international education.
-By 2014, the EAIE had published 23 Occasional Papers.

-The Internationalisation of Higher Education Handbook is published jointly by the EAIE and RAABE Publishers.
-The Handbook provides case studies, advice and references for those actively working to internationalise their institution, with supplements published three times per year.
-The article's length ranges from 5000 to 7500 words.
+Pathways to Practice is EAIE's e-publication series, published several times a year and offers detailed step-by-step guides to implementing essential internationalisation practices.

+The EAIE Barometer is the largest and most geographically representative study of its kind ever undertaken in Europe.
+The research focuses on the current state of affairs regarding internationalisation of higher education in Europe as viewed by professionals directly involved in this work.

 The Journal of Studies in International Education is a peer-reviewed journal for higher education administrators, educators, researchers and policymakers.
 Volumes are published five times per year and articles vary from 4000 to 6000 words in length.
 The EAIE is part of the Association for Studies in International Education (ASIE) which is responsible for the Journal.

+The EAIE also publishes series and stand-alone publications on some of the biggest trends and issues facing international higher education today, like international admissions and exchange mobility.

 Other activities

-The EAIE provides other activities for its members, such as a Mentorship programme, the Train the Trainers programme, and its advocacy work aiming to effect positive change in higher education internationalisation.
+The EAIE provides other activities for its members, such as a Mentorship programme, the Train the Trainers programme, the EAIE Academy and its advocacy work to effect positive change in higher education internationalisation.
 In 2012, the EAIE led a working group of international higher education associations to develop a charter advocating international students' rights.
-The EAIE has also been involved in developing a global network of centralised student data depositories to make digital student data portability a reality.
+The EAIE has also been developing a global network of centralised student data depositories to make digital student data portability a reality.

 Governance

 The EAIE leadership comprises the President, Vice-President, Executive Director, Board and General Council.
 The Board (which includes the President and Vice-President) works to guide the Association's future by monitoring the strategy's implementation as determined by the General Council.
 The General Council is responsible for the organisation's long-term vision, budget and accounts.
 Elections for positions in the EAIE leadership are held once every two years.
+The current EAIE President is Sara López Selga from the Pompeu Fabra University, Spain.